SoftUni-Internal/interactive-content/EN/01-Components/08-Summary.md

 ## In this lesson you learned:

-- Each component has its own template
+- Each component has its template

 ```js
 @Component({